gutierrezmannix/gutierrezmannix.github.io/about.md

 Political Science.
 University of Texas at Dallas (2017- ongoing)

 ### Masters
 Political Science.
-University of Texas at Dallas (Fall, 2020)
+University of Texas at Dallas (Fall 2020)

 ### Masters
 Public Policy and Management University of Texas Rio Grande Valley (2016)

 ### Graduate Certificate
-Economic & Demographic Data Analysis University of Texas at Dallas; Dallas (Fall, 2020)
+Economic & Demographic Data Analysis University of Texas at Dallas (Fall 2020)

 ### Graduate Teaching Certificate
 University of Texas at Dallas (2020)